-The main issue: Odin (rival company to Archer’s ISIS) is trying to steal over not just Archer, but Lana Kane as well.
-Archer gets on so well worth his prospective new boss that it sends Barry round the bend.
+The main issue: Odin (rival company to Archer’s ISIS) is trying to steal not just Archer, but Lana Kane as well.
+Archer gets on so well with his prospective new boss that it sends Barry round the bend.

 Damage to Archer: Well, he doesn’t get the job, But it seems that was for the better.

 Memorable bit: In a telling flashback, Archer refuses to help Barry to safety whilst dangling off a balcony in Berlin (Which post flashback we learn he falls from and shatters his femur)